Constantin Bakaleinikoff: Life and career

 In 1935, Bakaleinikoff participated in making the earliest dance film, Spring Night.
-He conducted Joseph Achron's score for this first experimental ballet film, which featured the choreography and dancing of David Lichine, who had danced with Colonel de Basil's Ballet Russe de Monte Carlo.
-Nana Gollner, the Texas-born ballerina, was his partner.
+He conducted Joseph Achron's score for this first experimental ballet film, which featured the choreography and dancing of David Lichine.
 This pioneering film, which emerged from the Diaghilev sphere of influence, was produced by Adolf Zuckor.
 The camera work was by George Clemens, who went on to do the cinematography for the Twilight Zone and other popular television shows.
 He received his first Academy Award nomination for scoring the James Cagney feature, Something to Sing About.